Minijump/Squirrel/README.md

 ### To do
 * Add kwargs to actions => see fct.__code__.co_varnames/fct.__defaults__ or inspect.signature(fct)
 * Edit table style (button, ...)
-* Dictionnary widget: add everywhere
 * Widgets: autocomplete Squirrel action, lists

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method)
+* Bugs in pipeline?
+When action deletion?

 ### To do MVP
 * All available table actions + all available args